He sneered, pinning her to the ground. His canines protruded from under his lip and had sharpened to predatory points. No longer teeth, but fangs.

 Kat continued to observe the exchange with her mouth hanging open.

-I must have died, she thought entirely bewildered by their conversation.
+She must have died, she thought entirely dumbfounded by their conversation.
 Or, more likely, I died and have been placed in some bizarre hell.

 “Are you quite done pouting, Uriel?
 The knights are here.
 We have one tied up, but there are still more loose in the manor.”